pschmitt/.config/README.md

 This is a meta repo holding all my config file

-## Instalation
+## Installation

 ```
 git clone --recursive https://github.com/pschmitt/.config.git ~/.config
 ```

-This may fail if you already have a `.config` folder
+This may fail if you already have a `.config` folder.

 ## Updating